 - CRP1 disables access to the chip via the SWD and allows partial flash update (excluding flash sector 0) using a limited set of the ISP commands.
-This mode is useful when CRP is required and flash field updates are needed but all sectors can not be erased. - 2.
+This mode is useful when CRP is required and flash field updates are needed but all sectors cannot be erased. - 2.
 CRP2 disables access to the chip via the SWD and only allows full flash erase and update using a reduced set of the ISP commands. - 3.
-Running an application with level CRP3 selected fully disables any access to the chip via the SWD pins and the ISP.
-This mode effectively disables ISP override using PIO0_1 pin, too.
-It is up to the user's application to provide (if needed) flash update mechanism using IAP calls or call reinvoke ISP command to enable flash update via the USART.
+Running an application with level CRP3 selected, fully disables any access to the chip via the SWD pins and the ISP.
+This mode effectively disables ISP override using PIO0_1 pin as well.
+If necessary, the application must provide a flash update mechanism using IAP calls or using a call to the reinvoke ISP command to enable flash update via the USART.